Skip to content

 PDF and DOCX are the two formats most documents end up in.
 Both have a job to do — and choosing the right one for any given task avoids most of the formatting and sharing headaches people associate with documents in general.

 This comparison is practical, not academic.
-Each row reflects how the two formats behave in real workflows, not how they're specified in standards documents.
+Each row reflects how the two formats behave in real-world workflows, not how they're specified in standards documents.
+We focus on the things you'll notice within the first month of using either format heavily.

 FeaturePDFDOCX